(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Post-surgical PSA levels may more reliably predict recurrence of cancer.

-• Patients tend to experience fewer bowel or rectal side effects than with radiation treatments.
+• Patients tend to experience fewer bowel or rectal side effects than with radiation therapy.

-• There’s a lower risk of urinary urgency and frequency than with radiation treatments.
+• It carries a lower risk of urinary urgency and frequency than radiation therapy.

 Some disadvantages may include: